-In the event the calculation shows that Mrs D is paying (or has paid) more than she should have Creation needs to reimburse Mrs D accordingly.
-Should the calculation show that the misrepresentation has not caused a financial loss, then the calculation should be shared with Mrs D by way of explanation.
+If the event the calculation shows that Ms W is paying (or has paid) more than she should have Creation need to reimburse Ms W accordingly.
+Should the calculation show that the mis-presentation has not caused a financial loss, then the calculation should be shared with Ms W by way of explanation.

-If the calculation shows there is a loss, then where the loan is ongoing, I require Creation to restructure Mrs D's loan.
-It should recalculate the loan to put Mrs D in a position where the solar panel system is cost neutral over the 10-year loan term.
+If the calculation shows there is a loss, then where the loan is ongoing, I require Creation to restructure Ms W's loan.
+They should recalculate the loan to put Ms W in a position where the solar panel system is cost neutral over the term of the loan.

-Normally, by recalculating the loan this way, Mrs D's monthly repayments would reduce, meaning that she would've paid more each month than she should've done resulting in an overpayment balance.
+Normally, by recalculating the loan this way, Ms W's monthly repayments would reduce, meaning that she would've paid more each month than she should've done resulting in an overpayment balance.
 And as a consumer would have been deprived of the monthly overpayment, I would expect a business to add 8% simple interest from the date of the overpayment to the date of settlement.
-So, I think the fairest resolution would be to let Mrs D have the following options as to how she would like her overpayments to be used:
+So, I think the fairest resolution would be to let Ms W have the following options as to how she would like her overpayments to be used:

-- a) the overpayments are used to reduce the outstanding balance of the loan and she continues to make her current monthly payment resulting in the loan finishing early, - b) the overpayments are used to reduce the outstanding balance of the loan and she pays a new monthly payment until the end of the loan term, - c) the overpayments are returned to Mrs D and she continues to make her current monthly payment resulting in her loan finishing early, or - d) the overpayments are returned to Mrs D and she pays a new monthly payment until the end of the loan term.
+a) the overpayments are used to reduce the outstanding balance of the loan and Ms W continues to make her current monthly payment resulting in the loan finishing early, b) the overpayments are used to reduce the outstanding balance of the loan and Ms W pays a new monthly payment until the end of the loan term,

+- c) the overpayments are returned to Ms W and she continues to make her current monthly payment resulting in her loan finishing early, or - d) the overpayments are returned to Ms W and she pays a new monthly payment until the end of the loan term.

-If Mrs D accepts my decision, she should indicate on the acceptance form which option she wishes to accept
+If Ms W accepts my decision, she should indicate on the acceptance form which option she wishes to accept.

-If Mrs D has settled the loan, Creation should pay Mrs D the difference between what she paid in total and what the loan should have been under the restructure above, with 8% interest.
+If the Ms W has settled the loan, Creation should pay Ms W the difference between what she paid in total and what the loan should have been under the restructure above, with 8% interest.

-If Mrs D has settled the loan by refinancing, Mrs D should supply evidence of the refinance to Creation, and Creation should:
+If Ms W has settled the loan by refinancing, she should supply evidence of the refinance, to Creation and Creation should:

-- 1. Refund the extra Mrs D paid each month with the Creation loan. - 2.
-Add simple interest from the date of each payment until Mrs D receives her refund. - 3.
-Refund the extra Mrs D paid with the refinanced loan. - 4.
-Add simple interest from the date of each payment until Mrs D receives her refund. - 5.
-Pay Mrs D the difference between the amount now owed and the amount she would've owed if the system had been self-funding
+- 1. Refund the extra Ms W paid each month with the Creation loan. - 2.
+Add simple interest from the date of each payment until Ms W receives her refund. - 3.
+Refund the extra Ms W paid with the refinanced loan. - 4.
+Add simple interest from the date of each payment until Ms W receives her refund. - 5.
+Pay Ms W the difference between the amount now owed and the amount she would've owed if the system had been self-funding.

-I'm satisfied that there was sufficient information available at the time that Mrs D first contacted Creation that means the claim should have been upheld.
-I direct that Creation should pay £100 compensation for the trouble and upset caused.
+I'm satisfied that there was sufficient information available at the time that Ms W first contacted Creation that means the claim should have been upheld.
+I direct that Creation should pay £100 compensation for the trouble and upset caused